Across the UK

 As global temperatures continue to rise, we need to use every tool available to fightback against climate change.
 One of the greatest weapons we have is trees.
 Trees are fantastic for absorbing CO2 from the atmosphere and protecting nature and wildlife from the adverse impacts of climate change, and we need more of them!

-Next spring, the Woodland Trust are organising a big planting season over February-March, where thousands of communities across the UK will be planting trees to help combat climate change.
+Next spring, the Woodland Trust are organising a big planting season over March 2023, where thousands of communities across the UK will be planting trees to help combat climate change.
 We want to get 50 million trees in the ground by 2025 and we need you help to do it!

 We want to see students planting trees on university campuses, in their local woods and any other suitable land they can find!

-You can apply for up to 420 free trees to plant during the last week of March.
-The deadline for applying is December 2022 -early January 2023.
+You can apply for up to 420 free trees to plant during March.
+The deadline for applying is December 2022 -early January 2023 (depending when the Woodland Trust free tree packs run out - so apply soon!)

 To apply for your trees, you will need permission from the relevant landowner, and enough space to plant your trees.
 It is also important to consider how you will look after the trees once they have been planted.
 For more information see our FAQs below.

-If you're still not sure about hosting a planting event, we will be holding a Tree Planting guidance workshop at the start of February, so stay tuned for more information about that.
+If you're still not sure about how to host a planting event after you apply, we will be holding a Tree Planting guidance workshop at the start of February, so stay tuned for more information about that.

-Fill in our short tracking Students For Trees form to let us know you are applying, and allow us to track how many trees are being ordered via your application: https://forms.office.com/r/qJKenRYScy
+Fill in our short tracking Students For Trees form to let us know you are applying, and allow us to provide additional support and resources ahead of your planting event: https://forms.office.com/r/qJKenRYScy

-Once you click 'Submit' on this form you will then be directed through to the Woodland Trust's tree application form, which you will need to fill in with all the details of your tree planting order (e.g. landowner permission, coordinates, number and type of trees and long term aftercare plans) - you need to fill in this second form to complete your order!
+Once you click 'Submit' on this form you will then be directed through to the Woodland Trust's tree application form, which you will need to fill in with all the details of your tree planting order (e.g. landowner permission, coordinates, number and type of trees and long term aftercare plans) - you need to fill in BOTH forms to complete your order!

-The more detailed you can make your application the higher the chance of successfully being sent free tree packs next spring for the February-March time planting season!
+The more detailed you can make your application the higher the chance of successfully being sent free tree packs next spring for the March 2023 planting season!

 Where shall I plant my trees?